 You trust us with the information you give to us and we don’t want to let you down.
 So read this policy carefully so you know what to expect.

-If you are very young (under 13) you will need to get a grown-up (maybe your mum or dad) to help you use our website or to get what we have to offer (like getting cricket information, buying things or entering one of our competitions).
+If you are very young (under 13) you will need to get a grown-up (maybe your mum or dad – let’s call them ‘Your Grown-Up’) to help you use our websites and get involved in some of the fun things we do that are meant for kids like:

 Information about you

 We need some information about you so that we can do the things we promise to do for you.
-The sort of information we will ask for are:
+We tell you all the detail when you or Your Grown-Up signs you up for each new ECB thing but, to give you an idea, the types of information we will ask for are:

 - your name – usually your first name and last name